Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Results

 \section{Results}

-The results from the numerical experiments of section \ref{sec:exp} are presented in Figures \ref{fig:A_low_noise}--\ref{fig:sample_history}.
-Of these, Figures \ref{fig:A_low_noise} and \ref{fig:B_high_noise} show the amplitude of the reconstructed real relative permittivity perturbation visualised on a logarithmic scale between -30 and 0 dB, with the highest amplitude scaled to zero.
+The results from the numerical experiments of section \ref{sec:exp} are presented in Figures \ref{fig:B_low_freq}--\ref{fig:sample_summary}.
+Of these, Figures \ref{fig:B_low_freq} and \ref{fig:B_high_freq} show the amplitude of the reconstructed real relative permittivity perturbation visualised on a linear scale between 0 and 1 after setting an upper threshold with the 98\% quantile of the data as our normalisation.
 These also show the relative Overlap Error (OE) between the reconstructed details and those of the actual permittivity distribution.
 In Table \ref{tab:compare_results}, Figures \ref{fig:A_boxplot} and \ref{fig:B_boxplot}, the robustness of the reconstructions are analysed in a tabular form and via boxplots obtained with 10 different noise vector realisations.
 The norm of the reconstructed permittivity distribution, ${\bf x}$, for the different sampling steps is shown for the randomised configuration and full data in Figure \ref{fig:sample_history}.
-Overall, the results show that the aim of reconstructing the permittivity of the complex domain was achieved by a monostatic full-wave simulation and inversion, with the formulation of a spatial and discrepancy-based frequency averaging method, compensating for the phase errors as formulated in this article.
+The results show that the aim of reconstructing the permittivity perturbation distribution of the complex domain incorporating phase errors formulation, was achieved by a monostatic full-wave simulation and inversion with the spatial averaging, and discrepancy-based frequency averaging methods as stated in Sections \ref{sec:materials}, \ref{sec:grid} and \ref{sec:phase}.
+The results show that the point selection, spatial density, and noise level used are highly consequential to how robust reconstruction can be obtained.
+The ideal reconstructions obtained for the low frequency case is the Low-noise-Sparse-Random-TSVD configuration with surface overlap error of 36.16\% and void overlap error of 52.77\%, see Figure \ref{fig:B_low_freq} column (IV).
+The ideal reconstruction obtained for the high frequency case is the High-noise-Spare-Random-Unfiltered configuration with surface overlap error of 27.15\% and void overlap error of 78.21\%, see Figure \ref{fig:B_high_freq} column (III).